-During the holidays, I go into baking mode.
-I love finding the perfect recipe that leaves friends and relatives craving more.
-This year, it was all about my pumpkin pie.
+During COVID-19, everyone went into baking mode.
+Last year, it was all about banana bread.
+This year, for my family, it is about the best homemade ice cream for our upcoming Memorial Day Bash.
 We have a family recipe, but I wanted to kick it up a notch.
-I reimagined the model of what I thought the recipe for pumpkin pie was and came up with something even better.
-(Spoiler alert – I made a gingersnap crust instead of pastry and used fresh ginger instead of powdered ginger.
-Boy, was it amazing!).
-This time of year, just like with holiday recipes, we encourage our clients to reimagine their programs and services.
-They each have their own recipes, but sometimes you need to rethink everything to create an award-winner.
+I reimagined the model of what I thought the recipe for ice cream was and came up with something even better.
+Every year we encourage our clients to reimagine their programs and services.
+They each have their own recipes, but sometimes you need to rethink everything to create an award winner or, because circumstances change (such as COVID-19), you need to reimagine your programs altogether.
 One of the best ways to do this is through a logic model.

 Logic models have been in use since the 1970s, but gained popularity in the 1990s when United Way started using them with its agency partners.
 Logic models graphically express the step-by-step process of organizing appropriate resources and activities that then produce the intended outputs and outcomes of a program or organization – just like a recipe using ingredients to create a dish.
+Each logic model can be considered your “secret recipe” for how you are successful in your programs and services.
 Internally, they can be used to monitor and evaluate work.
 Externally, the best logic models can summarize the purpose of a program in a way that a written statement cannot.
 As you reimagine your logic models, here are the top questions we receive, as well as a template we developed, to get you started on your new recipe:

 How often should a logic model be created or updated?

 Logic models should be created or updated for new programs or existing programs that are undergoing change.
 Programs with long track records of success, those with a strong evidence base or those that follow quality improvement programs, like early childhood centers following NAEYC standards, are less likely to require updating on a frequent basis.
 However, logic models for programs that are experimental or for which the evidence base is still developing should be reviewed regularly to ensure fidelity to the model or to make necessary course corrections.
+Given the extraordinary nature of events in 2020, we recommend reviewing all of your logic models to see if they are still relevant.
 If you’re trying to determine whether to update your logic model, here are some questions to ask:

 - What was our original hypothesis about our program?